debianmaster/kuma-website/app/_src/guides/deployment strategies/canary.md

 ---
-title: Canary Deployment with Kuma
+title: Canary Deployment with Kuma in Standalone
 content_type: tutorial
 ---